 DP15947 Inflation and Individual Investors’ Behavior: Evidence from the German Hyperinflation

 We analyze how individual investors respond to inflation.
 We introduce a unique dataset containing information on local inflation and security portfolios of more than 2,000 clients of a German bank between 1920 and 1924, covering the German hyperinflation.
-We find that individual investors buy less (sell more) stocks when facing higher local inflation.
+We find that individual investors buy fewer (sell more) stocks when facing higher local inflation.
 This effect is more pronounced for less sophisticated investors.
 Moreover, we document a positive relation between local inflation and forgone returns following stock sales.
 Our findings are consistent with individual investors suffering from money illusion.
-Alternative explanations such as consumption needs are unlikely to drive our results.
+Alternative explanations, such as consumption needs, are unlikely to drive our results.